mpokrass/PSYCH350/lecture_notes.md

 Example of problematic media frame: false balance.
 Giving equal time to both sides, when both sides are not as legitimate.
 Well-intentioned on side of journalists.

 People have a difficult time discounting evidence even if they're told it's from an unrepresentative source.

+## Lecture 10 - Oct 3

+Defining propaganda: persuasion tactics that exploit common psychological biases to influence the public's attitudes, rather thean persuading the public based on the intellectual merits of the arguments.
+Propaganda techniques work best for low involvement audiences.

+Other type is merits of the argument driving persuasion.

+Central route: persuasion is based on careful consideration of strengths and weaknesses of the argurments.
+Strong arguments should promote thoughts consistent with the message position.
+Weak arguments should promote counter-arguing (inconsistent thoughts)

+Peripheral route: support for message based on superficial cues (eg. prestige, number of arguments).
+When we're not as strongly engaged.

+route depends on recipient's motivation and ability to process the message.

+-
+Strategies of low involvement persuasion (propaganda)

+- simplicity
+  - if simple messages are more politically persuasive, then their public speech should exhibit low complexity when seeking office, and high complexity when in office (hypothesis)
+  - "campaign in poetry and govern in prose"
+  - integrative complexity: two interraleted factors:
+     - differentiation: number of different dimensions of a problem taken into account
+     - integration: degree to which complex connections are made between the dimensions of a problem
+     - code these and tell between seeking office and when in office
+   - turns out to be true, higher integrative complexity when in office than when seeking office (except Hoover, great depression)
+- repitition with variation
+  - preference for the familiar: mere exposure effect
+  - study with amount of exposure and what attitudes resulted
+  - increased exposure elevates levels of persuasion
+  - hyper-exposure might have the opposite effect however (reactives)
+- fluency heuristic
+  - people use the ease with which an idea is comprehended as a cue for judging its validity
+  - eg. slogans, catchphrases, rhyming, color schemes
+  - perceptually easy to process/digest message
+  - hypothesis: ideas easier to believe when attractive
+    - eg. woes unite foes vs woes unite enemies
+    - used rhyming/catchy phrases and kept the message, but made it no longer catchy
+    - same idea, just less catchy
+    - then common idioms that didn't rhyme initially, also maintained the intent but modified words
+    - result rhyming phrases were more "accurate", and modified to non rhyming were less "accurate"
+    - those that were originally non rhyming were less "accurate" than when altered
+    - Taking away catchiness removes salience
+    - gave another group of participants a warning about catchiness, base only on claim, not poetic wording
+    - this removed the biases
+- social consensus heuristic
+- stereotyping